Celebrating different ways people discover pleasure.

 How about a cougar awareness month, or better, let’s have a cougar awareness life!
 Yes, these women can do many other things too, but do not marginalize the loving.
 In a world with so much mature and harmless longing, there is no reason for stinginess.
 There are pure rivers that whisper, do not suffer thirst for I am nearby.
 Open your eyes and … Read More

 How many beliefs about love are worth their upkeep and defense?
 Many beliefs rest on circumstances that must change, after all, that is what circumstances do.
 When we seek particular ‘results’ we turn our lovers into a means to an imagined end and measure success or failure accordingly.

-Why should we adapt our beliefs to the facts around us when we can try to manipulate … Read More
+Why should we adapt our beliefs to the facts around us when we can try … Read More

 How to find your passion?
 If we remove what is lewd from the definition of lust, we get a fire of passion!
 Let’s stoke this fire, as hot as we like.
 Let us warm the whole house!
 But let us not be careless.
 Don’t start it with gas.
 We want more than ashes wet with tears.
 We want a place for many … Read More